lorenzorota/zkpytoolkit/extra/pedersen_generators/README.md

 ## Customizing Parameters

-To generate tables for other curves, simply modify the parameters in `run.py` according to the elliptic curve in Weierstrass form.
+To generate tables for other curves, simply modify the parameters of the Edwards curve in `run.py`.